 The roots of the flower remain in the mud at the bottom of the water, our unconscious mind.
-But as the stem finds its way through the murky waters, it eventually reaches the surface were it has the potential to blossom.
+But as the stem finds its way through the murky waters, it eventually reaches the surface where it has the potential to blossom.

 The roots in the mud reflect our base desires, the defilements of materialism which develop in our innocent mind as children.

-The murky underwater is the subconscious mind, the Sigmund Freud’s ‘id’ that drives us with desires that lead to suffering.
+Murky underwater is the subconscious mind, the Sigmund Freud’s ‘id’ that drives us with desires that lead to suffering.
 This is the dark, demonic side of our nature that leads us astray.

 The lotus bud that appears on the surface is the conscious mind.
 From here, we have the potential for enlightenment.
 Through self-understanding, we will purify the heart and mind – thus blossom like Buddha…